santiago-sanitation-systems/Santiago.jl/README.md

 clarification of the terminology and the recommended embedding in the strategic planning process.

-Most functions have documentation attached that can be accessed with `?functionname` on the Julia prompt.
+Most functions have a documentation string attached that can be accessed with `?functionname` on the Julia prompt.

 ## Minimal Example